AndrewH1188/talking-tinnitus-ms3/README.md

 I would also like to thank Kevin and Igor at Code Institute Tutor Support who helped me fix an issue in GitHub / GitPod when I deleted an image in GitHub.
 This caused GitPod to stop talking to GitHub and therefore not recording any commits.
 I had to do a few test commits to make sure we were back on track as previously before the error occured.
 Thanks to both Kevin and Igor for enabling me to get back on track and all systems running again.
 Your help and support is very much appreciated as always.

+I would like to thank Igor at Code Institute Tutor Support for his help with the modal issues that I was having, The simple fix by adding the -{{category._id}} to the manage categories modal and the -{{entry._id}} to the entries modal meant that the deletion for doth entry and category deletes the right category or entry.
+Thank you for your help in regards this issue and for helping me to be able to address and fix this issue.
+I would also like to thank you for your help with the code in Python for the Login section too.
+If it wasn’t for you my potential users would be able to log in with any email address, but as long as their username (display name) and password were correct still be able to enter, with your help in sorting this it has added the extra layer of security keeping my users profiles safe.

+I would like to thank Igor, Sean and Ed at Code Institute Tutor Support for their help in regards to the register / sign up page issue that I was having.
+The issue with this was that an existing email address could be used to create multiple accounts, but with the help of Igor, Sean and Ed I was able to fix this issue and stop registered users being able to re-register for another account using the same email address.

 Also I would like to thank Code Institute in general for an absolutely amazing course which has and is challenging and aiding my learning, I know with practice (and google) I will be able to achieve the end goals of both this project and this course too.
 I appreciate all of your help, support and course material that you have put together in order so that I can go from not knowing the first thing about the majority of the programs or languages to having a better understanding and achieve what I didn’t know was possible, so thank you again.
 I would also like to thank student care at Code Institute for the check up calls that they have also made and the many emails that I have received to remind me to deploy early or about upcoming changes etc. I am really grateful for your help also and would like to say thank you to you as well.

+I would like to thank Sam Timmins a fellow student who helped with a couple of questions that I had.
+The first was about how to add a message to a user warning them that the action that they had selected (Delete) were they sure that they wanted to do this?
+I didn’t know what the alert was for this but having asked the question in the ask us anything Slack Channel Sam named this with a link to the Bootstrap page.
+As I am using Materialize I headed on over to there to see if they had one and they did so I used the one from there.
+I was able to get this showing the message to the user as a result of Sam’s help naming this element as a Modal.
+Sam also tried to help with the issue of the Modal delete function not accessing and deleting the correct record too.
+So I would like to once again say a huge Thank you to Sam for all of his help pointing me in the right direction.
+I have a bit to do to get the modal to delete the right entry or category, but at least there has been progress made regarding the warning to users, and for this I am grateful.

+I would also like to thank Gaff Alumnus another fellow student on slack who has lent me a helping hand to the issue of the modal not deleting the correct entry / category.
+Gaff kindly sent over a project that he has done so that I can take a look at how this was achieved.
+I would like to say thank you for showing and helping me see how you have done this.

+I would like to thank Gareth Latty  for his helpful answer on [Stack Overflow](https://stackoverflow.com/questions/15435811/what-is-pep8s-e128-continuation-line-under-indented-for-visual-indent) regarding Line under indented for which he had commented and said “PEP-8 recommends you indent lines to the opening parentheses if you put anything on the first line, so it should either be indenting to the opening bracket.”
+This was enough to show me how to line up / indent my code properly and resolve PEP8 returning this as an issue.

 Thank you to Stuart Crang at the Learning People Global who I have discussed this project with also and who is looking forward to seeing this as well as my final project too.
 Stuart has been supportive and enthusiastic again for this project, like my previous projects that I have undertaken and thus far completed.